maryasov/editableDiv/README.md

 # editableDiv
-Convert any div into contenteditable div with placeholder option
+Convert any DIV into contenteditable DIV with placeholder text option.